zeroflucs-given/generics/README.md

 Runs the specified mapper over each element of the input slice, creating an output slice of a different type.

+### Mutate
+Allows mutation of the slice elements, but the output must be of the same type as the original elements.

 ### Reverse
 Creates a reverse-sorted version of the input slice.